pbishnupuri/wuxc/WUXC_LOGARUN.md

 - *Miscellaneous:* Using AWS Cognito to track user profiles, AWS CloudWatch for error logging

 This takes a decent amount of setup to get things running, so it's possible that we could move everything over to there once things get off the ground.

+## Features

+So the basic features of the logging app will incorporate a lot of logarun style plus blog style posts.
+  - user profiles
+    - private profiles
+    - public profiles
+  - Logging runs
+    - title of logs plus description of log
+    - mileage, distance, shoes
+      - set default shoes
+      - retire shoes
+      - see mileage on shoes
+    - customized workouts
+      - ability to create workouts and use by name.
+      - search by workout
+      - workouts should be able to be created by team for individual on team or (lesser idea) by individual for individual.
+        The reason by team for individuals is because the workouts are mainly made by the coach so people can search by workouts and and see their workouts as well as other who did that workout.
+        For example 4-2-2 is a workout name but the workout can be defined by the individual as like 4x(4-2-2) or 3(4-2-2) + 1600s in-outs.
+This way different variations of the same workouts aren't defined as different workouts.
+The only issue I see with this is if an individuals use this tool to log without being on a team.
+     - ability to comment on runs
+  - Creating/Joining a team
+    - private teams
+    - public teams (maybe?)
+    - leaving/kicking from a team
+    - transfer of ownership of team
+  - Emoji's for posts (Lia's request)
+  - Leaderboard for weekly mileage
+  - tag user profiles in description and comments, giving notifications to tagged user
+    - i don't know how useful this would be, but just throwing ideas out there

+ ## Dumb Features - Place for dumb ideas that aren't important but can be used once a year
+  - Export data from user profile of runs and average paces by day.
+  - Export data from TEAM of runs and average paces
+  - Define less than 5 emojis to classify runs  (can't have too many ways to classify runs)